French Composers’ Names — Charles Koechlin

 Finally, here’s a recording of Koechlin’s Vers la voute étoilée op.
 129, my favorite poème symphonique of his!

 Was this helpful?
 Is there any other name (composer, piece, instrument, etc.) that you would like to see on these pages?
-Just post a comment or find me on Twitter: @tonalfreak.
+Find me on Twitter: @tonalfreak.